jtriley-eth/ERC-6909/README.md

 ## Motivation

-The current multi-token standard includes unnecessary featues such as requiring recipient accounts with code to implement callbacks returning specific values and batch-calls in the specification.
+The current multi-token standard includes unnecessary features such as requiring recipient accounts with code to implement callbacks returning specific values and batch-calls in the specification.
 In addition, the single operator permission scheme grants unlimited allowance on every token ID in the contract.